jramaya/marketingmd/index.md

 Only after the marketing environment is thoroughly understood can an organization spot trends and determine whether they represent market opportunities or market threats.

-5.3 EXTERNAL FACTORS THAT AFFECT PLANNING {#external-factors-that-affect-planning .calibre5}              --
+5.3 EXTERNAL FACTORS THAT AFFECT PLANNING

  There are many marketplace changes occurring that marketers cannot control but affect what marketers do.
 Faced with these environmental uncertainties, successful marketers will be those who recognize the changes that are occurring and who make effective adjustments.